 One of the easiest ways to find relevant keywords connected to your brand is with Mediatoolkit’s Word Cloud.

-In Word Cloud, you can easily spot which keywords are used the most because the size of the word signifies the number of mentions.
+With Word Cloud, you can easily spot which keywords are used the most because the size of the word signifies the number of mentions.
 Meaning, the bigger the word, the more mentions it has.

 Now that you have all of the relevant keywords in one place, you and your team can begin brainstorming new hashtag(s).

 Once you figure out your hashtag, you can integrate it into your social media posts.
 This is the time when you should also start tracking your hashtag performance to see whether it’s catching on.
+And you need a hashtag tracking tool for that.

 “I can just click on the hashtag and see all of the posts, why would I use hashtag tracker?”